 You are thinking of starting your own orchard, but don’t want to make mistakes that will ruin your hard work?
 Then you are in the right place because these 17 things to know before starting an orchard will help you avoid them.

 Some of the most important things to look out for when starting an orchard are: choosing what to grow, location of the orchard, type of land, planning, and planting.
-There are definitely other stuff you have to consider, and take care of, that I will write about in this article.
+There is definitely other stuff you have to consider, and take care of, that I will write about in this article.

-So, in this article, I will try to answer as many questions as I can, starting with the purchase of seedlings, chemical soil analysis, fertilization, spacing and more.
+So, in this article, I will try to answer as many questions as I can, starting with the purchase of seedlings, chemical soil analysis, fertilization, spacing, and more.
 With the high probability that I will omit something important, I will only list the most important critical points in the job.